ddmitov/camel-doctor/README.md

 * **Send debugger command:** ``http://local-pseudodomain/perl-debugger?command=M``

-## Windows Note
-Camel Doctor does not support the Windows platform anymore due to the fact that the debugger handling ``Qprocess`` class does not use a console from the operating system and the Perl debugger on Windows can not handle properly all commands (like restart) without a console.

 ## History
 Camel Doctor was started as a part of [Perl Executing Browser](https://www.github.com/ddmitov/perl-executing-browser) in 2014.

+Camel Doctor does not support the Windows platform anymore due to the fact that the debugger handling ``Qprocess`` class does not use a console from the operating system and the Perl debugger on Windows can not handle properly all commands (like restart) without a console.

 ## License
 This program is free software;